Featured Image: iStock/oatawa

 If you want to improve things at your workplace and want to retain your workforce, get to the source of the problem.
 Talk to your employees, take their feedback, and find out what they feel lacking at their current jobs.

-One easy way to do it is to circulate employee engagement surveys at your company.
+One easy way to do it is to circulate employee engagement surveys at your company using an automated survey taker.
 These surveys provide critical feedback in understanding your employees’ relationship with their jobs, and what will be the factors that will drive their job searches.
 To make these surveys accurate, it’s important to know what to ask your employees and what not to.

 Here is a great video we recently did about 10 important questions you should be asking in your employee retention surveys.

 Conducting exit interviews with people who are leaving is also a great idea.
 These soon-to-be-former employees will feel more open and willing to share their honest feedback.